mikepk/botocore/docs/source/reference/services/clouddirectory.rst

     :type Version: string
     :param Version: **[REQUIRED]**

+      The major version under which the schema will be published.
+Schemas have both a major and minor version associated with them.

+    :type MinorVersion: string
+    :param MinorVersion:

-      The version under which the schema will be published.
+      The minor version under which the schema will be published.
+This parameter is recommended.
+Schemas have both a major and minor version associated with them.